DylanTheTucker/RetroMultithreadingAdventure/README.md

 ---------READ ME-------------
+DYLAN TUCKER
+CSC 325 - FA25

 PROJECT NAME:
 - The Knight's Journey

 SUMMARY:

-- This game will be a choose your own adventure text game that will work by having the player take "steps" where along the way they will encounter enemies at specific points, or two other enemies based on where the enemies (currently a thief and wizard) are at by steps
+- You play as a knight going on an adventure to defeat a powerful wizard.
+Along the way the knight encounters strange foes, and has to flee the wizard until they've gained enough strength to fight...

 TECHNOLOGIES: